MatthewRudolph/Airy-Nhibernate-Extensions/README.md

 var session = factory.OpenSession();
 ```

-To automatically map all DateTimeOffset properties of entites in the mapping:
+Alternatively to automatically map all DateTimeOffset properties of entites in the mapping:
 The mapping code would look like this.
 ```C#
 var myEntities = new [] {